 7. Left the paint to dry at least a week before putting books on the new shelves – allow the paint to dry fully.
 Ensure the paint is completely dry – not just the top layer, but all three coats and the primer, so books don’t get stuck or paint on them.

-If carpenters suggest – as some might – adding a wooden panel to run down the side to cover any gaps between the shelf and the wall (if the bookshelves or case is flush against a wall) resist!
+If carpenters suggest adding a wooden panel to run down the side to cover any gaps between the shelf and the wall resist!
 That is, if you want the Scandi look.
-The complete Scandi bookcase look – handmade – makes the shelves look as if they are growing out of the wall, seamlessly, with little to no obvious signs of support.
+The complete Scandi bookcase look – handmade – shows the importance of a bookshelf and makes the shelves look as if they are at one with the wall.
 The focal point of the bookcase or shelf is the thing that sits on it, ie a book or an ornament.

 What’s more important – the Books or the Shelves?